LinbinYoung/Inference-System-without-TensorFlow-api/README.md

 ### 3. Define the operation
 ![intro](./doc/1.png)
  **Eigen** can only do calculation on 2D matrix.
-So I write wrapper on the Eigen Matrix to genralize datatype to 3D and 4D.
+So I wrote wrapper on the Eigen Matrix to generalize datatype to 3D and 4D.
 The value is stored in row major.

  - Eigen_3D\<T> m(a, b, c);
    * a: Number of channels